Connect with us

 1. Land Identification

-This is where aspiring landowners identify a piece of land that meets their criteria such as location, size and soil type, which are the key factors to consider when buying land in Kenya.
+This is where the buyer identifies a piece of land that suits specifications such as location, size, and type of soil, which are the key considerations when buying land.

 2. Search at the Lands Registry

-After identifying a piece of land that meets the desired standards, a prospective buyer should obtain a copy of the land title deed from the seller to facilitate the search.
+After identification of a suitable piece of land, a buyer is supposed to obtain a copy of the title deed of the land from the seller to aid in searching.

 Normally, it takes about two hours to get search results after filing a search application form (and attaching a copy of the title).
 This process costs Sh500.